-Nobody wants to have nasty bed bugs crawling on their bed while sleeping.
+Nobody wants nasty bed bugs crawling on their bed while sleeping.
 This is what the BuggyBeds detector was made for.
 This glue trap lets you know if you have an infestation without causing any inconvenience.
-Owners Maria Curcio and Veronica Perlongo went to Shark Tank and scored a deal with all five Sharks!
-As of 2023, BuggyBeds is worth $6 million.
+Owners Maria Curcio and Veronica Perlongo appeared on Shark Tank and got a deal with five Sharks!
+As of 2024, BuggyBeds is worth $6 million.

-Maria Curcio and Veronica Perlongo both reside in Freehold, New Jersey, but the former was initially raised in Brooklyn, New York.
+Maria Curcio and Veronica Perlongo both reside in Freehold, New Jersey, but the former was initially raised in Brooklyn.
 Maria worked as a security analyst, while Veronica was a business executive.

-As female entrepreneurs, the two had been partners for more than 15 years before appearing on national television.
+As female entrepreneurs, the two had been partners for over 15 years before appearing on national television.
 One day, when Curcio’s son moved to an apartment in New York City, he was asked to confirm that his place was free of bed bugs.

 This got the mother thinking of how someone could verify that a home didn’t have bed bugs.
 They are hard to spot and can form infestations without any human noticing.